Patricia Johanson: The Draw at Sugar House, Salt Lake City, Utah (2003–2018)

 The final artwork consists of three contiguous sections: the Sego Lily plaza and walkway, the underpass, and the Echo Canyon “living wall”.
 It can be entered and explored either from Sugar House Park on the east or from the Hidden Hollow natural area on the west.

 The Sego Lily Plaza serves a variety of functions and contains a multiplicity of meanings.
 Utah's state flower, the sego lily, is the basis for the design of this section of The Draw situated at the west side of Sugar House Park.
 The shapes of the flower form an amphitheater with the stem creating a pathway extending to a bulb-shaped overlook above Parley's Creek, which at that point flows beneath the highway to emerge five blocks away in Hidden Hollow.

-The three petals of the monumental lily are layered with sculpted rock-like forms creating little terraces for native plants and for visitor seating.
-In times of flooding the bowl-shaped amphitheater serves as a basin, that calms and direct water through the underpass and down the sculpted spillway “canyon.”
+The three petals of the lily are layered with sculpted, rock-like forms creating little terraces for native plants and for visitor seating.
+In times of flooding, the bowl-shaped amphitheater serves as a basin that calms and direct water through the underpass and down the sculpted spillway “canyon.”

 The petal on the north side rises 30 feet to create an overlook, while the east petal is striated with irrigation channels and food crops.
 The south petal contains winding pathways up to the highway.

-Entering the underpass from Sego Lily Plaza, the visitor encounters references to Utah's subterranean geology—a slice of rocky strata with a prominent coal seam and small details, such as fossils and roots, to be discovered.
+Entering the underpass from Sego Lily Plaza, the visitor encounters references to Utah's subterranean geology—a slice of rocky strata with a prominent coal seam and small details such as fossils and roots to be discovered.

 To the west of the tunnel lies a sculpted floodwall which helps lead water overflow to Parley's Creek.
 The shapes of the wall reference natural landmarks and forms of Utah's historic Echo Canyon, which helped guide Mormon pioneers to their new land.
-This miniature Echo Canyon is not only part of the flood-control system and a historical reference, but also a vertical garden with nesting places, water catchment basins and ledges that provide habitat for native animals and plants.
+This miniature Echo Canyon is not only part of the flood-control system and a historical reference, but also a vertical garden with nesting places, water cachement basins, and ledges that provide habitat for native animals and plants.

-Mary’s Garden, Marywood University, Scranton, Pennsylvania (2008-present)
+Mary’s Garden, Marywood University, Scranton, Pennsylvania (2008-2024)

-Mary’s Garden is designed to remediate a coal mining site, which was purchased by the Sisters, Servants of the Immaculate Heart of Mary in 1969.
+Mary’s Garden is designed to remediate a coal mining site which was purchased by the Sisters, Servants of the Immaculate Heart of Mary, in 1969.
 The garden incorporates elements that purify water and provide wildlife habitat while also referencing the cultural, geological and natural history of the place.
 Two large sculptural formations, Madonna Lily and Mary’s Rose, based on traditional religious symbols, shape the two main areas of the five-acre site.
-Remnants of mining activity and forms made of local stratified rock reference the previous, industrial uses of the land and geological eras.
+Remnants of mining activity and forms made of local stratified rock reference the previous industrial uses of the land, and geological eras.
 Seating and pathways offer opportunities for relaxation and contemplation of plants and wildlife at close range.